Bangkok–Chonburi bid for the 2030 Summer Youth Olympics: 2022

-In November 2022, the president of the National Sports Development Fund, Dr. Supranee Guptasa stated that they are preparing on announcing a bid the following year.
+In November 2022, the president of the National Sports Development Fund, Dr.Supranee Guptasa stated that they are preparing on announcing a bid the following year.

+2024

+In April 2024, it was reported that the bid had entered a dialogue phase with the International Olympic Committee.
+It was also reported that the bid would only use existing venues, such as the newly built Queen Sirikit National Convention Center.

+2025

+On 11 March 2025, Thailand formally presented its bid to host the 2030 Youth Olympic Games in an online conference.
+The presentation highlighted key aspects, including the competition format, venue selection, event organization, timeline, and the unique appeal of Thailand's hosting vision.

 Bid process

 It is the first Summer Youth Olympic Games with the new bidding process, and the second Youth Olympic Games after Gangwon Province, South Korea won 2024 Winter Youth Olympics at the 136th IOC Session in Lausanne, Switzerland.
 Thailand have already taken part in a permanent, ongoing dialogue with IOC Future Host Commission for the Games of the Olympiad under the umbrella of the International Olympic Committee.

 IOC Future Host Commission for the Games of the Olympiad

 The new IOC bidding process was approved at the 134th IOC Session in Lausanne, Switzerland.
 The key proposals driven by the relevant recommendations from Olympic Agenda 2020, are: